silvasouzaadriano/rocketseatbootcamp8/docs/README.md

         }
       - yarn add bcryptjs (for create password hashs)
       - yarn add jsonwebtoken (for session controlller)
         - On the SessionController.js, after user/password validation, will be necessary return a token as well using the jsonwebtokem, once we are working with API.
-This action will be done on attribute called token (see it beelow).
+This action will be done on attribute called token (see it bellow).
 However, there is a second argument on this attribute which correspond to a security encrypt description to be used, which will be the token properly.
 This description would be created by website https://www.md5online.org/ just informing any description (i.e: gobarberrocketseatnode2) on field "Enter a word here to get its MD5 hash :" and clicking on encrypt button

           return res.json({
             user: {